 As a NOVA faculty or staff member, you have unlimited access to innovative tools and communities of scholars to support teaching and learning.
 Browse the awesome TechPlus website to learn more.

 Use the Administration Information System to reconcile your PCard, review your budget, and monitor the business processes at the College.
 Training materials and training schedules are located on the AIS website.
 Click on myNOVA to access AIS.

-Use the tutorials to learn the Blackboard course management system, maintained by the Virginia Community College System.
-Click on myNOVA to access Blackboard.
+Use the tutorials to learn the Canvas learning management system, maintained by the Virginia Community College System.
+Click on myNOVA to access Canvas.

 Check out the faculty services to assist you with Distance Learning.

-Links to a variety of tools and technology resources available to you to help you do everything from check class rosters, enter grades, check email from anywhere anytime, use Blackboard and eNOVA/eMeeting (Collaborate), access the NOVA library system remotely to complete processes in the Administrative Information System, plus lots more.
+Links to a variety of tools and technology resources available to you to help you do everything from check class rosters, enter grades, check email from anywhere anytime, use Canvas and Zoom, access the NOVA library system remotely to complete processes in the Administrative Information System, plus lots more.

 Log in to your official NOVA email on or off campus.